DawidLokiec/web_socket_test_automation_framework/README.md

 The minimal setup of a test case with this framework consists of three parts:

 1. Create an actor under test.
 This is always the client.
-2. Make the stimulation by sending a message such as echo "Message" to the client actor.
+2. Make the stimulation by sending a message such as echo "Hello World" to the client actor.
 3. And create an actor to receiving and check the replies.
 This is always the test case itself.

 The TestKit class provided by the Akka framework contains a collection of tools which makes this three steps easy to write: